TRAGIC11/Shortest_Path_in_Graphs/README.md

 We can still see that these algorithms lack the sense of direction in which they should head.

 ## A* Algorithm:
-Well A* algorithm seems to know in which direction you should head.
+Well A* algorithm seems to know in which direction it should head.
 This algorithm processes even less nodes.
 Total time taken here is 155 seconds to process all the 1000 queries. <br>
 ![A* Algorithm](https://github.com/TRAGIC11/Shortest_Path_in_Graphs/blob/main/images/Astar.png) <br>

 > Time taken: 154.3322422504425 secs